-We have made acquisitions in the past, including the recent acquisitions of Cymplify and Protego by the end of 2019, and we may make additional acquisitions in the future.
+We have made acquisitions in the past, including the recent acquisitions of Odo Security in 2020 and of ForceNock, Cymplify and Protego in 2019, and we may make additional acquisitions in the future.
 The pursuit of acquisitions may divert the attention of management and cause us to incur various expenses in identifying, investigating, and pursuing suitable acquisitions, whether or not they are consummated.